 I’ve realized that the reason why I feel so different (sometimes a very profound high) when I hike or travel is that I’m kind of meditating.
 My awareness is directed outward and I’m attentive.
 It’s like I’m eating with my senses than just with my mouth, breathing with my body and not just my lungs.

 And while the past year has been a little chaotic, I’ve been able to find a bit of order within that chaos.
 I’ve always said that the best way to find balance is to find the extremes, and experiencing this dichotomy has given me a chance to understand some best practices for enjoying life.

 Sometimes minutes, days, even years go by without noticing.
-And with the advent of a lot more noise these days, it’s a lot easier for time to skip by.
+And with the advent of a lot more noise these days, it’s a lot easier for time to skip past.
 Recently I’ve felt like I’ve been losing track more than usual, but today I’ve kept rhythm with the dials.
 Today was a new day.
 The fact that I’ve noticed that is an accomplishment — really.

 And tomorrow will be a new tomorrow.
 Passage of time is meaningful once you’ve become aware of it.
 Just like the passage of breath.
 Or the passage of food.
 You don’t want it just to turn into poopoo.

 Happy new year.